 At Peterson Wealth Advisors, we manage the retirements of several retired commercial pilots.
 As I have discussed these pilots’ careers with them, one of the retired pilots explained that being a pilot can be described as, “hours and hours of boredom punctuated by moments of sheer terror.”
-Although these moments of sheer terror are rare, pilots will spend countless hours of training throughout their careers preparing for that moment when their flight plan might not go according to plan.
+Although these moments of sheer terror are rare, pilots will spend countless hours of training throughout their careers.
+They are preparing for that moment when their flight plan might not go according to plan.

 Embrace the Volatility

 We believe that investors should never be in a position where they need to liquidate depleted investments due to a temporary market downturn.
 This is difficult to do if an investor is not preparing for the downturns before they happen.
-With the Perennial Income Model™, we proactively attempt to protect our clients from selling investments at a loss by following a rigid, goal-centric, approach to harvesting investment gains once the goal of an investment has been reached.
+With the Perennial Income Model™, we proactively attempt to protect our clients from selling investments at a loss.
+This is done by following a rigid, goal-centric, approach to harvesting investment gains once the goal of an investment has been reached.
 Harvesting is the process of transferring aggressive investments to more conservative investments as goals are achieved.

 Navigating retirement with a plan that establishes investment goals and appropriately harvests gains can bring order, discipline, peace of mind, and added security to the retiree.

 If you have the flexibility, you can wait out market downturns and wait for good investment opportunities.
-The best way to add flexibility, and tip the investment odds in your favor, is by simply increasing your time horizon.
-The longer you are invested, the better opportunity you have to endure a range of market outcomes.
+The best way to add flexibility, and tip the investment odds in your favor, is by increasing your time horizon.
+The longer you are invested, the better opportunity you have to endure a range of market turbulence.
 This endurance flexibility lets you stick around long enough to let the odds of benefiting from a positive outcome fall in your favor.

-Additionally, flexibility within an investment portfolio allows Peterson Wealth Advisors to select only positive performing investments within a portfolio to be drawn upon for income.
+Additionally, flexibility within an investment portfolio allows Peterson Wealth Advisors to select only positive-performing investments within a portfolio to be drawn upon for income.
 This allows investments within that same portfolio, that may have temporarily dropped in value, to rebound.

 Create a Plan that has Conservative Projections